 Based on its assessment of market power, the available evidence of movements in the prices, service quality and profitability of PoMC's prescribed services, and an assessment of the current regime, the Commission considers that the continuation of a light-handed form of economic regulation, namely price monitoring, is appropriate at this time.
-There is no evidence to warrant a more heavy-handed form of regulation being applied to PoMC at this time
+There is no evidence to warrant a more heavy-handed form of regulation (for example, the Commission setting prices) being applied to PoMC at this time.